Particle system approximation of Nash equilibria in large games: The general framework

 and additional regularity properties, the differential equation \eqref{eq:sigma=0.equation} admits a unique Lipschitz continuous solution $\boldsymbol u = (u^{1,N}, \dots, u^{N,N}):[0,\infty)\longrightarrow (\R^d)^N$.
 More importantly they show that, if the $N$-player game admits a Nash equilibrium, then the Ces\'aro average converges to a Nash equilibrium, i.e.

 When the convexity property fails, the convergence statement in the previous result does not hold in general.
 It is well-known that in this case, the gradient descent algorithm may be stuck in local minima of the map $F_i$.
-In order to allow the gradient descent to escape from local minima traps, we follow the standard literature on numerical optimization by introducing a stochastic perturbation to the particle system \eqref{eq:sigma=0.equation} and forcing some convexity by means of a potential function $U$.
+In order to allow the gradient descent to escape from local minima traps, we follow the standard literature on numerical optimization by introducing a stochastic perturbation to the particle system \eqref{eq:sigma=0.equation}.
 This leads naturally to the following Langevin-type stochastic particle system $\X^{\sigma,N}=(X^{i,N})_{1\le i\le N}$:

-with parameter $\sigma\in(0,1]$ and continuously differentiable potential map $U:(\R^d)^N\longrightarrow\R$.
-Similar to \eqref{nablaFLip}, we shall assume throughout this paper that